 Reminder!
 Please check your email (including SPAM folders) or back to this post after I choose the winners on Thursday.
-Also, be sure to check again once you’ve received the email from me, to make sure you don’t miss out any communication from the shop where you’ve won.
+I want to make sure everyone gets connected to their prize.

 The great thing about these fully woven name tapes is that you can actually design them and see them on the site before they are even purchased!
 Also some very cute little optional icons/designs to add if desired.